Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 **PinSage** [Ying et al., 2018] demonstrated GNN-based recommendations at Pinterest's web-scale, processing billions of pins and boards.
 Key innovations included random walk-based sampling and importance pooling for aggregation, showing that GNNs can work in production environments.

 **LiGNN** [LinkedIn Engineering, 2020] extended these ideas to LinkedIn's member-job-company graph with over 1 billion nodes.
-Relevant to our work, LiGNN addressed cold-start through: (1) graph densification—adding edges between similar members based on profile features, (2) feature-rich initialization—using member attributes even when connections are sparse, and (3) temporal dynamics—updating embeddings as new interactions arrive.
+Relevant to our work, LiGNN addressed cold-start through: (1) graph densification - adding edges between similar members based on profile features, (2) feature-rich initialization - using member attributes even when connections are sparse, and (3) temporal dynamics - updating embeddings as new interactions arrive.
 However, these techniques and their effectiveness remain proprietary.

 ### Cold-Start in Recommendation Systems